 A covenant will always be between two of these categories of individuals.
 I should also point out that a covenant can be between two individuals of the same type, for example a spirit being to a spirit being or a physical being to a physical being, or even a nation of people with another nation of people.
 It is of course difficult to think of a group of people as being a single united entity, but that is what the Bible declares so I’ll stick with that.
-In my last blog I gave you examples of the natural nation of Israel being in covenant with the creator God.
-I then showed you scriptures that God called this covenant a marriage relationship.
-We can see that in a covenant with God, God is always the husband and the group or individual in covenant with God is always the wife.
+In my last lesson, I gave you examples of the natural nation of Israel being in covenant with the creator God.
+In these verses, I then showed you scriptures that God called this covenant a marriage relationship.
+We can see that in a covenant with God, God is always the husband representative and the nation, group or individual in covenant with God is always the female wife representative.
 This pattern established in the Old Covenant was continued in the New Covenant with Jesus being the husband and the church being His wife.

 So, what does sex have to do with Bible covenants?
 We should start by understanding that spiritual beings do not have sex, yet natural sex is a pattern for a spiritual truth.
 Let us go to the Bible and use the law of first mention and see what God reveals to us on the subject of sex.
 The first mention of sex that I found in the Bible was Genesis 4:1: